AndrewRedican/structura/README.md

 ### Terminal Output

-The terminal output will display the current specifications of the test being run:
+The terminal output displays the current specifications of the test being run, as well as the results:

 ![Screenshot of the Performance Test Specifications](misc/screenshots/test-specs.png)